open-component-model/ocm-spec/doc/specification/elements/README.md

   If name and version are not sufficient to provide a unique selection scheme, any arbitrary identity dimension can be added by using this field.
   If given, all those attributes contribute to the identity of the element and must be given to uniquely identify an element.
+The identity scheme can be chosen differently per element, by all effective identities of elements of a dedicated class (resources, sources, references) in a component must be unique.

 Using multiple attributes of an artifact for its identity makes it easier to formally describe the identity and to select a dedicated artifact from the set of